m1ckc3b/coding-interview-prep/README.md

 # Coding Interview Prep
-Coding challenges from #freecodecamp to test my knowledge of algorithms, data structures, and mathematics in JavaScript.
+Coding challenges from @FreeCodeCamp to test my knowledge of algorithms, data structures, and mathematics in JavaScript.

 * Algorithms
   - [Symmetric difference](algorithms/symmetricDiff.js)